- Support Home

 - to keep records of any forms they sign for foundation doctors/NTGs

-This permission-type should not be confused with the "GP Trainer" accreditation, which is official terminology used in the GP Educator pathway facilitated by HEE local offices and NHS trusts.
+This permission-type should not be confused with the "GP Trainer" accreditation, which is official terminology used in the GP Educator pathway facilitated by NHSE local offices and NHS trusts.

 -